 Another type of coverage for personal property is known as an open peril policy.
 Here, all the perils that won’t be covered are specifically listed.
 This coverage is more robust: you only need to prove the excluded perils did not cause the damage.

 In an open peril policy, the following hazards are excluded from coverage:

 Certain perils will never be covered by insurance companies — regardless if it’s a named or open peril policy.
 If your contents are damaged or destroyed by the following perils, you will not have insurance coverage:

 *You can add flood/hurricane coverage back to your contents by purchasing a flood insurance policy through FEMA and the National Flood Insurance Policy.
 This will cover your personal property contents up to $100,000.
-If the value of your contents exceeds this, consider purchasing another private flood insurance.
+If the value of your contents exceeds this, consider purchasing another private flood insurance policy.

 **You can add limited coverage for mold on many standard property insurance policies.

-The standard personal property insurance policy will reimburse you for your belongings on an actual cash value basis.
+Standard personal property insurance coverage will reimburse you for your belongings on an actual cash value basis.
 Actual cash value, or ACV, means you are reimbursed for what your belongings are currently worth — not what you originally paid for.
 Replacement cost, on the other hand, will reimburse you based on what it would cost to replace your belongings at the original market value.

 If you’re able to, we recommend insuring your personal property contents on a replacement cost basis.
 While it does increase your premium, you are better compensated for your damaged items.

 If you want your contents covered, we recommend you look for renters, homeowners, or a condo insurance policy.
-This will not only protect your belongings, but your liability, the structure of your home, and other coverage options not available just for your contents.
+This will not only protect your belongings, but also includes liability, the structure of your home, additional living expenses, and other options alongside your contents coverage.
 For more information on these policies and the amount of coverage that you need, see below.